Other gastrointestinal problems

 If the levels of bile salts are high in the colon, you can suffer from diarrhoea.
 When the salt concentration increases in the colon, more fluid is drawn out into the intestine and several other intestinal functions are affected, which leads to loose stools.

-It has been estimated that about one percent suffer from the so-called bile acid diarrhoea, also called bile acid malabsorption or BAD (Bile Acid Diarrhoea).
+It has been estimated that about 1% of people globally suffer from the so-called bile acid diarrhoea, also called bile acid malabsorption or BAD (Bile Acid Diarrhoea).
 Among those who suffer from chronic diarrhoea, however, almost every third person suffers from bile acid diarrhoea.

-Common symptoms of gallbladder diarrhea are watery and recurrent diarrhoea with foul-smelling stools with a yellow tone, often with a “fluffy” appearance, even at night, pain,
+Common symptoms of bile acid diarrhea are watery and recurrent diarrhoea with foul-smelling stools with a yellow tone, often with a “fluffy” appearance, even at night, pain,

-Bile salt diarrhoea may be secondary to other diseases or surgery, for example in Crohn’s disease, microscopic colitis, chronic pancreatitis or amyloidosis, but it can also occur without associated disease or previous surgery.
-This form that is not linked to any other disease or surgery is called idiopathic bile acid diarrhea (type 2) and this can sometimes be misinterpreted as IBS-D (IBS / irritable bowel syndrome with diarrhea).
+Bile salt diarrhoea may be secondary to other diseases, for example, Crohn’s disease, microscopic colitis, chronic pancreatitis, or amyloidosis, but it can also occur without the associated disease.
+This form not linked to any other disease or surgery is called idiopathic bile acid diarrhea (type 2) and this can sometimes be misinterpreted as IBS-D (IBS / irritable bowel syndrome with diarrhea).

 The diagnosis of bile salt diarrhea can be made with a so-called “75Se HCAT test”.
 In this test, the patient takes a capsule with a test substance and then follows how the substance is metabolized in the body.
-Since the method involves a low radiation dose, for example, the examination is not performed on pregnant women.
-There are also some other examination methods that may be relevant to establish the diagnosis of bile salt diarrhoea.
+Since the method involves a low radiation dose, the examination is not performed on pregnant women.
+Some other examination methods may be relevant to establish the diagnosis of bile salt diarrhoea.

-Bile acid diarrhoea is primarily treated with bile acid binding agents (Questran or Lestid) which are considered to have a good effect.
+Bile acid diarrhoea is primarily treated with bile acid binding agents (Questran or Lestid) which are considered to be effective.
 Patients are also advised to reduce the amount of fat in their diet.

 Gastrointestinal problems due to food intolerance ( food allergy )